Skip to main content

 Central European Exchange Programme for University Studies, CEEPUS

 CEEPUS is the first multilateral cooperation programme in the field of education in Central Europe, established by a multilateral agreement.
 Poland has participated in the programme since 1994.
 The National Agency for Academic Exchange is the contact point for the programme in Poland.
 The other participating countries are Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Hungary, Kosovo, North Macedonia, Moldova, Montenegro, Romania, Serbia, Slovakia and Slovenia.
-CEEPUS offers short-term scholarships to students, including doctoral students, and academic staff for research internships, summer schools and intensive courses as part of inter-institutional cooperation networks.
+CEEPUS offers short-term scholarships to students and doctoral students (and academic staff; see Chapter 13.2.2) for research internships, summer schools and intensive courses as part of inter-institutional cooperation networks.

 International Visegrad Fund

 The International Visegrad Fund was created in 2000 by the governments of the Czech Republic, Slovakia, Poland and Hungary (V4 countries).
-Each of the four countries provides an equal financial contribution to the Fund.
-The Fund is also supported by governments of other countries, including Canada, Germany, South Korea, the Netherlands, Sweden, Switzerland and the United States.
-It aims to strengthen cooperation among the V4 countries and between the V4 Region and other countries, in particular in the Western Balkans and the Eastern Partnership Region.
+Each of the four countries provides an equal financial contribution to the Fund, and additional funding can come from other governments or government organisations.
+The Fund aims to strengthen cooperation among the V4 countries and between the V4 Region and other countries, in particular in the Western Balkans (Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia) and the Eastern Partnership Region (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
 The unit administering the Fund is situated in Bratislava, Slovakia.
-The Fund awards scholarships to students for a study period or a full programme at the Master’s level or for a post-Master research period.
-Scholarships are available to students from the V4 countries, and Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, North Macedonia, Moldova, Montenegro, Russia, Serbia and Ukraine.
+The Fund awards scholarships to students from the V4, Eastern Partnership and Western Balkan countries for a study period at the Master’s level or for a post-Master research period (and scholarships for short-term mobility of academic staff; see Chapter 13.2.2).

 Bilateral programmes / initiatives